c2vi/victorinix/docs/ideas.md

     - fusion
 - ross (robotic communication)
 - multisim
+- raspi images as a vm
+- python
+    - a python pip venv
+    - or a pyton nix env ... where you can also add pip and anaconda packages
+- linix distros runnin in container with windowed Xserver
+- gnome, kde, xfce that start as a windowed Xserver

 ## package programs protably with their config
 Programs packaged as an victorinix item have options, where you can configure them.